Last Updated on

 This is because a well-optimized online store has a better chance of ranking well on Google – the higher you rank on Google, the greater the chance of your online store being found by customers who will then buy from your business.

-The post and video below gives you even more info on how you can create SEO friendly content…
+This post gives you even more info on how you can create SEO friendly content to drive the most traffic to your website…

 There are loads of free Shopify apps to help you manage your store SEO, so get optimizing and tweaking your listings.